ksingh25/rdflib/README.md

 $ git clone https://github.com/ksingh25/mrdflib.git
 $ cd mRDFLib
 ```
 Upload all the files manually or use the copy.py script or WebREPL over WiFi.
-Uploading files over UART takes around 7 to 10 minutes.
+**Uploading files over UART takes around 7 to 10 minutes.** In future, baudrate may be increased.
-mRDFLib is around 800KB and thus the next step will be to reduce its size.
+mRDFLib is around 800KB and thus we will also reduce its size.

 Assuming that the port is /dev/ttyUSB0: